3dem/relion-documents/source/STA_tutorial/Refine3DIni.rst

 Pseudo-subtomograms at bin 2
 ----------------------------

+We will now perform 3D refinement at binning factor 2, which will lead to a higher resolution features than the previous binning factor.
-We will now generate a new set of pseudo-subtomograms at binning factor 2, which will allow us to do 3D refinement at binnig factor 2.
-To do this, go tothe :jobtype:`Extract subtomos` jobtype on the GUI, and on the :guitab:`I/O` set:
+To do this, we first need to extract a new set of pseudo-subtomograms at binning factor 2.
+Go to the :jobtype:`Extract subtomos` jobtype on the GUI, and on the :guitab:`I/O` set:

 :Input optimisation set:: Refine3D/job011/run_optimisation_set.star